This article was updated December 7, 2020, to reflect new information from the CDC.

 Just as you put on clean clothes every day, you should never use the same mask two days in a row.

 And when you get home with it, if it’s not in its baggy, it should be in your washing machine – not on the car seat.
 Not on the kitchen table.
 It’s contaminated, remember?

 Cloth masks can be cleaned with hot or warm water and dried on your dryer’s hottest setting.

 When to wear your mask

-Unless someone in your home is sick, we don’t need to wear masks at home.
-If someone is sick, that individual should wear a mask, and sequester themselves in a room away from the rest of the occupants.
+Unless someone in your home is sick, you don’t need to wear masks at home.